enjin/enjin-cpp-sdk/README.md

 ## Compatibility

-The Enjin C++ SDK is developed with cross-platform usage in mind.
-Platform and compiler combinations tested are as
+The Enjin C++ SDK is a C++17 library and is developed with cross-platform usage in mind.
+Platform and compiler combinations tested are as follows:
-follows:

-* 64bit Linux with GCC 9
+* GCC 9.3.0 on Linux (64-bit)
-* 64bit Linux with Clang 10
+* Clang 10.0.0 on Linux (64-bit)
-* 64bit Windows with MSVC 2019
+* MSVC 2019 on Windows 10 (64-bit)

 ## Installation